 In order to simplify correct usage of NVAPI with stereo, NVIDIA has written a header file nvstereo.h, which can be freely used in your application.
-This header will work with Direct3D 9 or 10.
+This header is targeted at PC developers and will work with Direct3D 9 or 10.